helderspinto/hsp-flutter-examples/README.md

 # Flutter Examples

-This project demonstrates how to use various assemblies and components simply and without specific customization.
+This project demonstrates how to use various assets and components simply and without specific customization.

 ## [HSP] Helder Rodrigo Pinto